This site exists to support public understanding, client safety, and professional advocacy within the field of art therapy in New South Wales.

 It provides:

-a clear explanation of a registered art therapist
+a clear explanation of a registered art therapist [with ANZACATA, as recognised by NSW Health]

 information about the training and registration required to practise ethically